New Zealand

 Ten Underwriting Factors Influencing Cyber Premiums

-In today's digital landscape, cyber threats pose significant risks to organisations of all sizes and industries.
+In today's digital landscape, cyber threats pose significant risks to organizations of all sizes and industries.
 However, securing insurance coverage involves more than just applying for a policy; underwriters meticulously assess various factors to determine risk levels and premiums.
 By understanding these factors and implementing proactive measures, businesses can enhance their cybersecurity posture, be better prepared for underwriting evaluations, and ultimately safeguard their operations against evolving cyber threats.

 Below are common underwriting factors that can influence premiums: